 But I really need access to this research.
 Is there anything that can be done?

-You can ask the University Archivist to contact the author on you behalf and request permission for limited access to the manuscript.
+You can ask the University Archives to contact the author on you behalf and request permission for limited access to the manuscript.
 If granted, you will have to abide by whatever stipulations the author sets as a condition of access.

 Permission is not guaranteed.
 The author may have compelling reasons to limit access (see above).
 And if access is declined, no further steps can be taken.

 How can I find dissertations and theses from other academic institutions?

 Several commercial vendors provide specialized databases focused on unpublished manuscripts of theses and dissertations, most notably: